 GoodYarn is managed by the Good Programmes Trust which was established in December 2017.
-The Trust gained charitable status in July 2018 (CC55540) and is overseen by five trustees.
+The Trust gained charitable status in July 2018 (CC55540) and is overseen by four trustees.

 Meet the Board